 Colleges currently charge a variety of organisations, both public and private, for training services provided.
 There is currently no legal framework dealing specifically with college income from organisations other than the DHET.
 The use of DHET-funded capital infrastructure to cross-subsidise services for other clients has been a concern.
+The measures to deal with cross-subsidisation by public colleges are dealt with under Fee-for-Service in paragraph 75 - 78.

 Responsiveness of colleges to other clients parallel to the delivery of programmes covered by the funding formula will continue to be encouraged.
-However, this should support economic development and should not conflict with the core business of colleges to provide training according agreements concluded with the DHET.
+However, this should support economic development and should not conflict with the core business of colleges to provide training according to agreements concluded with the

+DHET.
 This policy outlines what existing financial management and reporting regulations should be applied in this regard, and new requirements will be established where gaps exist.